 Learning and development must support strategic priorities, be relevant to business need and aligned with organisational direction.
-This assessment and associated annual delivery plans will ensure that resource investment and programme design and delivery will align with organisational direction including the Northern Ireland Policing Plan 2020-2025 and Annual Performance Plan 2023/2024, PSNI Horizon 2025, People Strategy 2025 and other emerging strategic plans over the coming years.
-The Police Service of Northern Ireland understands that investment in the continuous development of our people is key to ensuring PSNI is a great place to work, has a highly skilled connected and capable workforce with great people managers and high performing teams.
+This assessment and associated annual delivery plans will ensure that resource investment and programme design and delivery will align with organisational direction including the Northern Ireland Policing Plan 2020-2025 and Annual Performance Plan 2022/23, PSNI Horizon 2025, People Strategy 2025 and other emerging strategic plans over the coming years.
+The Police Service of Northern Ireland understands that investment in the continuous development of our people is key to creating an empowered, engaged and confident workforce that feels valued and supported.